iSEE/iSEEde/README.md

 BiocManager::install("iSEEde")
 ```

-And the development version from
+And the bleeding edge development version from
 [GitHub](https://github.com/iSEE/iSEEde) with:

 ``` r